HG Thor Epoxy Fretless Testimonials: |

 "Thanks Harris,

-of distortion in a necklong reflection on the fingerboard.
-The edges are finished perfectly and
+distortion in a necklong reflection on the fingerboard.
+The edges are finished

-the back of the neck is satin just like you ordered.
-I'm very impressed.
+perfectly and the back of the neck is satin just like you ordered.
+I'm very

 "Harris, The epoxy fretless conversion you have done for me is